Peanut Butter Banana Protein Pancakes with Cottage Cheese

 Pour 1/4 cup of batter onto the skillet for each pancake.

-Cook for 2-3 minutes, or until bubbles form on the surface and the edges look set.
+Cook for 2–3 minutes, until the edges look set and the bottom is lightly golden.
 Flip and cook for an additional 2-3 minutes, or until golden brown and cooked through.

 Repeat with the remaining batter, adding more milk to the batter as needed.